Kanharajput/ContextReducerEffectRef/README.md

         - Only use when we have to manage the state of whole app.(Many components depends on one particular state).
         - Not used when have short props chain.
         - When frequently state changes then it's performance drops.
 Frequently means within seconds.
+        - Don't use when want to reusable component.(props are used to create reusable component)